 WEATHER IN VIETNAM IN FEBRUARY:

 Vietnam in February is an excellent choice for traveling.
-February is one of the best months to go to Vietnam with sunny beaches and daily temperatures going around 27 C in the south, sunny Hoi An and Danang with the daily average of 25 C, while Dalat and the Central Highlands are little cooler but excellent for trekking.
+February is one of the best months to go to Vietnam with sunny beaches and daily temperatures going around 27 C in the south, sunny Hoi An and Danang with a daily average of 25 C, while Dalat and the Central Highlands are little cooler but excellent for trekking.
 Hanoi and Halong Bay are cooler as well with temperatures around 18 C but still dry, while Sapa in the north is dry and chilly.
 And, Vietnamese New Year called Tet is in late January or early February.
 Late January and early February is a great time to visit Vietnam.
 (PS: Vietnamese New Year is on 25 January 2020, 12 February 2021, 1 February 2022…)

 2.2 VIETNAM IN SPRING (March – April)